 2. Paithani Sarees

 Paithani is a marvelous hand-woven silk saree characterized by its rich woven borders.
-With an exquisite and ornamental Zari (gold thread) Pallav (Pallu) and a border characterized by bright colors, it is the go-to saree for special and festive occasions.
-These sarees have distinct sloping or oblique borders, with usually peacock, flower, and vine designs on the Pallav.
-Buddhist paintings have also influenced many of the designs in these heritage weaves from Maharashtra.
+Woven with exquisite and ornamental Zari (gold thread) Pallav (Pallu) and borders characterized by bright colors, it is the go-to saree for special and festive occasions.
+These indigenous sarees have distinct sloping or oblique edges with peacock, flower, and vine designs on the Pallav.
+Buddhist paintings have also influenced many details in these heritage weaves from Maharashtra.

 The Mughal tradition also seems to have an imprint on the Paithani sarees, which is visible in the form of bird motifs such as the pheasant, peacocks, and parrots with floral and vine motifs.
 What makes the Paithani particularly enticing is the confluence of vibrant colors, unique designs, and the richness of the fabric!
 These are extremely expensive drapes and a preference for Maharashtrian brides as their wedding sarees.

-Wear It – For a wedding in the family or a housewarming party for your new house or Diwali party, these saris can be a perfect pick for traditional events, where you want to put your best foot forward.
+Wear It – For a wedding in the family or a housewarming party for your new house or Diwali party, these saris can be a perfect pick for cultural events where you want to put your best foot forward.
 Also, these being quintessential bridal sarees, they are also a suitable choice for a wedding trousseau.

 3. Tussar Silk Sarees